Everything you need to develop your fitness app marketing plan

 Paid user acquisition (UA): This is the process of gaining customers by acquiring them through advertising.
 Anytime you pay to promote your service to attract new users you are employing paid UA.

 However, UA is more complicated than simply acquiring users.
 You will also need to track those users, calculate LTV and retain high value users.
 Not only will this lead to better ROI, but it will also give you a great understanding of your app health.
 This is a great way to identify ways in which your app can be optimized.
-To learn everything you need to know about paid UA, read “The paid mobile user acquisition handbook.”
-This guide defines mobile user acquisition and shares several strategies to help you uncover the secrets to great UA.
+In the age of iOS 14.5+, it’s even more vital to get your users as engaged as possible in the first 24 hours.

 There are several ad formats you can use to advertise your app, including banner ads, interstitial ads, expandable ads, native ads and rewarded video.
 Our guide to choosing the right ad format has all the information you need to get started.